BRG-teaching/CSDI_2022/course-material/iv.-algebraic-gs/exercise-4.md

    _The **formatting** must be kept **clean** and the **word limits** must be respected._
 3. (optional) the Rhino (.3dm) file with the structures in separate layers.\
    _For each completed structure before clearing the scene to initiate the next one you can copy the layer_ `IGS>>FormDiagram` _and_ `IGS>>ForceDiagram` _and rename them, for example as_ `IGS_task1_A>>FormDiagram`  and `IGS_task1_A>>ForceDiagram` in _this way they will not be deleted as you move on to the next task.
 This is a great way to keep track of your advances in the extecise_

+# 0. Static determincy
+For the following structures, how many internal edges, load and nodes do they have?
+What is the degree of freedom?

+what is the difference between a truss without diagonals, with one diagonals, and with X diagonals.

+# 1. Analysis of truss bridges
+A truss is composed of chords and digonal struts.
+In this exercise you are given a few truss options for a pedestrian bridge.

+1.1.
+Create a form diagram for the bridge and compute a force diagram representing the equilibrium of the bridge considering the loads on the deck.

+1.2 Estimates maximum strength of the trusses considering the kind of material to use and the element’s thickness.

+Given material properties -> one edge exceed the maximum force that's allowed.
+How to modify the form diagram to minimize the force?

+(1.3 Compute the loadpath? )

+1.4 Compute the funicular structure under the load and compare it with the truss.

+---

+# 2. the Chiasso Shed
+The Chiasso Shed is one of Robert Maillart(1872–1940)'s most intriguing projects.
+In this exercise, we will study how to use graphic statics to design this structure.

+## 2.1 Analysis of Howe Truss
+We will start from a typical triangulated roof structure - a Howe truss.
+The truss has a span of 18 meters and a height of 3 meters, under constant load 10 kN on each node.
+Create the form and force diagram of the Howe truss.

+## 2.2 Modification of Force Diagram
+You can see that the forces in the top chords are not equal.
+Inpractice, the top chord would be made entirely of a section with sufficient capacity for the highest compressive load.
+Modify your force diagram, so that 1. the top chord has constant forces.
+2. the diagonal elements has 0 forces.

+Hint: Use the edge inspectors to understand the corresponding edges in the form and force diagram.
+Use force_move_nodes to move the correct nodes.

+Doc questions:
+1. explain the steps that you use to modify the force diagram
+2. screen shot of the force diagram

+## 2.3 Chiasso Shed
+1. create form and force diagram
+2. our material only allows forces less than XXX. now we want to reduce the forces inside the upper chord.
+Modify your foce diagram
+3. use constraints to reduce the forces in upper chord

+Doc questions:
+1. explain why we only need to choose one independent edges instead of five in the Howe Truss?
+2. to reduce the forces in the upper chord, what will it influence the height of the truss
+3. what constraints do you use? make screen shot of the updated form and force diagram.

+## 2.4 constant force in upper and bottom chords
+use constraints to find a Chiasso Shed with constant force in both upper and bottom chords.